cyberm3raj/M3RAJ-DDOS-PRO/README.md

 Make sure to include a `proxies.txt` file if using proxy mode.

-## Disclaimer🔴
+## Disclaimer
 This tool is created for **educational and authorized testing purposes only**.
-Misuse may be illegal.🔴🤝
+Misuse may be illegal.